-All of the groups will be recruited at the same time, but the number of visits and time in the study is different for different groups.
-We plan to recruit 48 people into four groups (see Table 1).
+Based upon whether or not you have a diagnosis of diabetes and the time that you join the study, we will assign you to one of the groups below.
+All of the groups will be recruited at the same time, and we plan to recruit 36 people in total (see Table 1).
 You will only enter one group.
-Figure 2 shows the number and timing of the visits for the different groups.
+Figure 2 shows the number of visits and what they involve for the different groups.